 - by Victoria Police of a relevant offence or charge

-- of an adverse professional conduct report about you
+- of an adverse professional conduct determination or finding about you

 - by you of a relevant change in your circumstances.

-If you fail to supply any additional information requested by the department, it may revoke your card.
+If you fail to provide the information requested by the department, your card may be revoked.

 The department has determined that you pose an unjustifiable risk to children and that you should no longer have a card.
-You can no longer do child-related work, even if you are supervised or qualify for an exemption under the Act.
+You can no longer do child-related work, even if you qualify for an exemption under the Act.

 By law, you must return your card by the required date.
 Penalties apply if you fail to do so.
 For details, go to Failing the Check.